It Operations

 What does IT service management look like in the digital era?

-Embracing automation for repetitive, manual tasks can not only allow your IT Operations team to do significantly more with fewer human hours expended, but it can also reduce human error and give your IT Operations team time to focus on other, less repetitive tasks that need their attention and address business needs.
+Embracing automation for repetitive, manual tasks can not only allow your IT Operations team to do significantly more with fewer human hours expended, but it can also reduce human error and give them time to focus on other, less repetitive tasks that need their attention and address business needs.

 How do IT Operations teams support employees?

-IT Operations is often conflated with DevOps, but they’re not quite the same thing.
-While IT Operations takes a linear and holistic view over how the IT department runs, DevOps (short for development operations) focuses on creating, deploying and improving services and applications.
+IT operations is often conflated with development operations (DevOps), but they’re not quite the same thing.
+While IT operations takes a linear and holistic view of how the IT department runs, DevOps focuses on creating, deploying and improving services and applications.
 DevOps teams are often made up of rapid-fire coding experts whose goal is to develop, test and release software as quickly and efficiently as possible.

-IT Operations and DevOps often have disparate goals that may come into conflict.
-Since IT Operations is looking at the entire operation, they tend to consider cross-functional and downstream implications of any new software deployment, patch or upgrade.
-IT Operations prioritizes overall stability, security and seamless integrations.
+IT operations and DevOps often have disparate goals that may come into conflict.
+Since ITOps is looking at the entire operation, they tend to consider cross-functional and downstream implications of any new software deployment, patch or upgrade.
+In other words, they prioritize overall stability, security and seamless integrations.

 On the other hand, DevOps is likely to prioritize speed and making the development lifecycle optimally short and efficient.
 They are trained to take a fast and flexible approach, pivoting when things don’t work in order to find the optimal solution within a limited timeframe.

 Conflicts arise when IT Operations slows DevOps down with red tape and logistical concerns, causing frustration and preventing teams with a DevOps focus from reaching their goals.
-Meanwhile, DevOps can sometimes fail to promptly communicate changes and/or take potential collateral impact into account, which causes frustration for teams with an IT Operations focus and prevents them from reaching IT Operations goals.
+Meanwhile, DevOps can sometimes fail to promptly communicate changes and/or take potential collateral impact into account, which causes frustration for teams with an IT operations focus and prevents them from reaching their goals.

 Optimally, these seemingly disparate approaches complement each other, with shift-left development that identifies problems early and lets DevOps pivot with plenty of time to loop in other stakeholders and ensure that their work supports overall business needs and objectives.